MARBLEHEAD RAIL TRAIL:

 The two trails that make up the Marblehead Rail Trail are abandoned railroad lines of the Eastern Railroad Company.
 The Salem Spur follows a line built in 1839 from Marblehead towards Salem.
 In Salem it becomes the Salem Bike Path.
 The Swampscott Spur follows a line built in 1873 from Marblehead towards Swampscott.
 The lines were abandoned in 1959.
 Both trails start from the Roundhouse Road parking lot before splitting off just up the trail.
 For more information check out; EAST COAST GREENWAY .

-Starting from the Roundhouse Road parking lot; Pass through the yellow gate and follow the stone-dust trail underneath the Village Street Bridge.
+Starting from the Roundhouse Road parking lot; Pass through the yellow gate and follow the stone-dust Marblehead Rail Trail underneath the Village Street Bridge.
 You come to an intersection by an electrical station after 0.2 miles.

-Head left past the sub-station along the Swampscott Spur.
-This trail travels along a residential corridor and crosses Maverick St followed by Pleasant Street at 0.6 miles.
+Head left past the sub-station.
+This section of the Marblehead Rail Trail travels along a residential corridor and crosses Maverick St followed by Pleasant Street at 0.6 miles.
 Cross-walk, however, Use Caution as this is a well traveled road.

 Note; See below for an on-road detour around Marblehead Neck from here.